 - 2-3 beet root leaves finely chopped, optional but highly recommend

-- 1-2 tsp dry mango powder amchur powder, or use lemon juice
+- 1-2 teaspoon dry mango powder amchur powder, or use lemon juice

-- 1 tsp red chilli powder or to taste
+- 1 teaspoon red chilli powder or to taste

 - ½ to 1 cup bread crumbs plain